Sharren Haskel

-Biography
+Early life

-Sharren Haskel was born in Toronto, Ontario, Canada, to a Jewish family, the middle of three sisters.
+Sharren Haskel was born in Toronto, Ontario, Canada to a Jewish family, the middle of three sisters.
 Her father, Amir, was born in Israel, and is from a family of Palmach veterans from moshav Tzofit.
 Her mother, Fabienne, was born in Morocco.
-Amir and Fabienne met in Paris and moved to Toronto, after Fabienne received a job offer as an English teacher.
+Amir and Fabienne met in Paris and moved to Toronto after Fabienne received a job offer as an English teacher.
 Her family moved to Israel a year after her birth.
-She was raised in Kfar Saba and studied theatre at Katznelson high school, where she was a leader in scouts, and later transferred to Ankori high school, where she studied Cinema.
+She was raised in Kfar Saba and studied theatre at Katznelson High School, where she was a Scouts leader, and later transferred to Ankori High School, where she studied cinema.
 At the age of 18, Haskel enlisted in the Israel Border Police.
 According to Haskel, the Second Intifada, during which she served in the Border Police operating checkpoints and attending home demolitions and demonstrations, narrowly escaped two suicide bombings on Israeli buses, and lost two friends to terrorist attacks, helped shape her ideology.

 After being discharged from the Border Police, Haskel studied for a year in the United States, and then lived in Australia for six years.
 She graduated from AVT Australia's program for veterinary nursing.